CASE STUDY: AstraZeneca

 Liverpool has a major concentration of bio-manufacturing with global players developing next generation pharmaceutical products.
 Multinational pharmaceutical and biopharmaceutical company, AstraZeneca is an example of the commitment to invest in bio-manufacturing in the region.

-Around 360 people work at AstraZeneca’s biologics site in Liverpool, which has unique facilities to bulk-manufacture the nasal spray influenza vaccine and can produce up to 19 million vaccine doses every year.
-Since 2010, there has been £75 million of investment at the site to support increased production of the vaccine for use in the UK and internationally.
+AstraZeneca’s biologics site in Liverpool has unique facilities to bulk-manufacture the nasal spray influenza vaccine and can produce up to 20 million vaccine doses every year.
+There has been £75 million of investment at the site to support increased production of the vaccine for use in the UK and internationally.

 AstraZeneca is an active partner with local universities and research bodies.
 The Centre for Drug Safety Science at the University of Liverpool, brings together companies like AstraZeneca with regulatory authorities and academic researchers to work collaboratively on drug safety.